software-students-fall2023/3-python-package-exercise-random-seed-2/README.md

 pytest
 ```
 If the pytest shows ImportError, try to install python 3.8 and start from beginning
-If the pytest shows ImportError, try to install python 3.8 and start from beginning

 6. Run an example program
 ```